spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 ### Validate

 You can validate the Entra ID SSO integration by deploying a Kubernetes cluster with the cluster profile you created in the previous steps.
-Once the cluster is deployed, you can log in to the cluster by using kubectl with the kube-login plugin from a workstation that has kubelogin installed.
+Once the cluster is deployed, you can log in to the cluster by using kubectl with the kubelogin plugin from a workstation that has kubelogin installed.

 1. Log in to [Palette](https://console.spectrocloud.com) as a user who is a member of one of the Entra ID groups you